-- Congo’s rail network connects the two main cities Brazzaville and Pointe-Noire (as well as many smaller towns and villages) but is limited to about 350 miles (563 kilometers) of the railroad.
+- Congo’s rail network connects the two main cities, Brazzaville and Pointe-Noire (along with many smaller towns and villages) but is limited to about 350 miles (563 kilometers) of the railroad.

-- Congo has only 36 airports, 4 of which have paved runways and only 2 of which offer international flights.
+- Congo has only 36 airports, 4 of which have paved runways, and only two offer international flights.

-- Congo has one coastal port at Pointe-Noire and 4 smaller river ports along the 3 major rivers running through the country.
+- Congo has one coastal port at Pointe-Noire and four smaller river ports along the three major rivers running through the country.
 These river ports are vital for trade and transit.

-- Congo’s internet and telephone infrastructure are extremely limited, only really existing in major towns and cities.
+- Congo’s internet and telephone infrastructure are minimal, only existing in significant towns and cities.

-- The cost of healthcare in Congo is very low by Western standards but quite high for the majority of the population.
-The quality of healthcare is pretty dire and access to it is extremely difficult outside urban areas.
+- The cost of healthcare in Congo is meager by Western standards but relatively high for most of the population.
+The quality of healthcare is pretty dire, and access to it is challenging outside urban areas.

-- Electricity is not a guarantee for everyone outside of major urban areas and while most of Congo’s domestically sourced energy is clean, hydroelectric power, about a quarter of her energy is imported from her neighbor The Democratic Republic of the Congo.
-In rural areas, heat and light is still predominately provided by burning wood.
+- Electricity is not guaranteed for everyone outside of major urban areas, and while most of Congo’s domestically sourced energy is clean hydroelectric power, about a quarter of her energy is imported from her neighbor, The Democratic Republic of the Congo.
+In rural areas, heat and light are still predominately provided by burning wood.

-See related: 9 Best Things to do in Lower Saxony
+See related: Things to Do in Lower Saxony

 Japan (Population approx. 125 million)

-- Japan’s rail network is among the best in the world, with about 16,900 miles (27,197 kilometers) of railroads, connecting all major and many minor population centers, as well as just under 1,500 miles (2,414 kilometers) of rail lines dedicated to the 200mph bullet trains!
+- Japan’s rail network is among the best in the world, with about 16,900 miles (27,197 kilometers) of railroads.
+It connects all major and minor population centers and just under 1,500 miles (2,414 kilometers) of rail lines dedicated to the 200mph bullet trains!

-- Japan has the fourth-largest passenger air travel market in the world and 175 airports.
-Although only 5 are for international travel, the majority of these airports are essential for domestic travel.
+- Japan has the world’s fourth-largest passenger air travel market and 175 airports.
+Although only five are for international travel, most airports are indispensable for domestic travel.

-- Japan is a major seafaring nation, having 23 major international shipping ports, as well as 1,100 miles (1,770 kilometers) of inland waterways for domestic travel and shipping.
+- Japan is a major maritime nation, having 23 major international shipping ports.
+It also has 1,100 miles (1,770 kilometers) of inland waterways for domestic travel and shipping.

-- Japan’s telephone and internet infrastructure is well integrated and extensive.
-Japan is also one of the largest internet users on Earth.
+- Japan’s telephone and internet infrastructure is well-integrated and extensive.
+Japan is also one of the most significant internet users on Earth.

-- Japan’s universal healthcare is excellent, and easily accessible, with the nation having the longest life expectancy on Earth.
-Costs are relatively low, with the government paying for 70% of all medical costs.
+- Japan’s universal healthcare is top-notch and easily accessible, with the nation having the longest life expectancy on Earth.
+Costs are relatively low, with the government paying for 70% of all medical expenses.

-- Most of Japan’s energy is imported fossil fuels (around 80%), in part thanks to the shutting down of all nuclear power stations after the Fukushima disaster.
-There are plans to increase the numbers of solar, wind, tidal, geothermal, and hydroelectric plants in the future.
+- Most of Japan’s energy is imported fossil fuels (around 80%), partly thanks to the shutting down of all nuclear power stations after the Fukushima disaster.
+There are plans to increase the number of solar, wind, tidal, geothermal, and hydroelectric plants in the future.